 1. What are self-guided learning experiences in Google Classroom?

-They are structured learning systems where students learn independently using guided instructions and resources.
+Self-guided learning experiences are structured learning systems where students learn independently using guided materials and instructions.
+Learners follow a step-by-step learning path without requiring constant teacher assistance.

 2. How do I structure Google Classroom effectively?